Dipeshpal/Smart-Attendance-System-using-Tensorflow/README.md

 You may need to create superuser to explore all functionality.

-If you want to know backend of OpenCv used in this project then just [click here](https://github.com/Dipeshpal/OpenCV-Face-Recognition/edit/master/README.md)
+If you want to know backend of Tensorflow used in this project then just [click here](https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/#0)

 # Features of Smart Attendance System-